Character actor, World War Two hero Charles Durning dies at 89

-NEW YORK Charles Durning, a World War Two hero who became one of Hollywood's top character actors in films like "The Sting," "Tootsie" and "The Best Little Whorehouse in Texas," has died, a New York City funeral home said on Tuesday.
+NEW YORK, Dec.
+25 Charles Durning, a World War Two hero who became one of Hollywood's top character actors in films like "The Sting," "Tootsie" and "The Best Little Whorehouse in Texas," has died, a New York City funeral home said on Tuesday.
 He was 89.

 Durning, who was nominated for nine Emmys for his television work as well as two Academy Awards, died of natural causes at his New York City home on Monday, his agent told People magazine.
 Frank E. Campbell Funeral Chapel in Manhattan confirmed Durning's death to Reuters.